billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 ### Join the Auxilium Christianorum for St. Michael the Archangel's Protection of Persecuted Priests

-Father Altman is being persecuted for preaching the
+Father Altman is being persecuted for preaching the Gospel in bold and clear words.
+His persecutors are fighting on behalf of Satan, and they include his own bishop.

+This is spiritual warfare, friends.
+Human works will be of no value unless they are they are inspired by the Holy Ghost for the Great
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzU1OTgxODAsLTExMTgzOTg1MjJdfQ
-==
+eyJoaXN0b3J5IjpbLTQ1NTY5MjU3OCwtMTExODM5ODUyMl19
 -->